 Geriatric Medicine Fellowship

-The UND School of Medicine & Health Sciences Geriatric Medicine Fellowship is a 12-month program leading to ABIM/ABFM board eligibility in Geriatric Medicine.
+The UND School of Medicine & Health Sciences fellowship in Geriatric Medicine is a 12-month program leading to ABIM/ABFM board eligibility in Geriatrics.

 Fellows conduct clinical rotations in geriatrics, telehealth, acute, ambulatory, long-term and hospice care, all while pursuing research and quality improvement projects.
 The fellowship site is Sanford Health in Fargo, N.D.